Waste

 arms from the body with spins and thrashes—

-the present grief that this nostalgia too
+the grief that this nostalgia too

 indicates only youth and foolishness—